AdobeDocs/experience-manager-65.de-DE/help/assets/indesign.md

 The `ThumbnailExport.jsx` script run by the Media Extraction workflow step generates a thumbnail rendition in JPG format.
 This rendition is used by the Process Thumbnails workflow step to generate the static renditions required by [!DNL Experience Manager].

 Sie können den Workflow-Schritt „Miniaturansichten verarbeiten“ so konfigurieren, dass statische Darstellungen in verschiedenen Größen generiert werden.
 Ensure that you do not remove the defaults, because they are required by the [!DNL Experience Manager Assets] interface.
-Abschließend entfernt der Workflow-Schritt „Bildvorschau-Wiedergabe löschen“ die JPG-Miniaturansicht, da sie nicht mehr benötigt wird.
+Im Arbeitsablauf zum Löschen der Bildwiedergabe wird die JPG-Miniaturdarstellung entfernt, da sie nicht mehr benötigt wird.

 #### Page extraction {#page-extraction}